Oscarlind/Oscarlind.github.io/_posts/2021-09-13-Sealed-Secrets-multicluster.md

 Now that we have these files we can use them for a Sealed Secret controller in a new cluster.

 To understand how this works we need to understand what the controller does when it gets deployed.
-When we set up Sealed Secrets in the cluster, we spin up a controller that looks for a secret in the same namespace called sealed-secret-key.
-If this secret does not exist it will get generated - and will then get a name such as sealed-secrets-keyXXXXX.
+When we set up Sealed Secrets in the cluster, we spin up a controller that looks for a secret in the same namespace called **sealed-secrets-key**.
+If this secret does not exist it will get generated - and will then get a name such as **sealed-secrets-keyXXXXX**.

 On the other hand, if there already is a secret with this name in the namespace the controller will make use of it.
 In this way we can control the actual key that is going to be used by default for our cluster.